jonathanchu/jonathanchu.is/content/posts/getting-started-emacs-clojure.md

 ```

 *Note - modify the `cider-nrepl` and `tools.nrepl` versions if you
  have issues.
-It should match what you installed above.
+It should match the versions you have installed above.

 And there you have it!
 You should be able to fire up Emacs and start a
 Clojure REPL through `cider` and even answer a few